RESEARCH STARTER

 People

-The largest city in Northern Ireland in terms of population, Belfast has an estimated 342,560 residents within the city limits in 2022.
+Belfast is the most populous city in Northern Ireland, with a mid-year population estimate of 352,400 in 2024, according to the Northern Ireland Statistics and Research Agency (NISRA).
+In comparison, the city's population was 445,879 in 1950.
+These figures are based on the latest UN World Urbanization Prospects revision and represent the Belfast metropolitan area, including the city and surrounding suburbs.
 The Belfast metropolitan area is the largest in Northern Ireland and one of the largest in the United Kingdom in terms of population.
 About one-third of all Northern Ireland inhabitants reside in the Belfast metropolitan area.

-There is a very small percentage of ethnic minorities in Belfast—only 1.3 percent of the population—and most are of Chinese or eastern European descent.
-Roughly one-half of all ethnic minorities live in South Belfast.
+According to the 2021 Census, 6.9 percent of Belfast’s population is made up of ethnic minority groups.
+The largest ethnic minority groups include Chinese (1.4 percent), Indian (1.3 percent), Black (1.3 percent), and Mixed (1.2 percent) backgrounds.
+The most ethnically diverse area of the city is South Belfast.
 In 2022, Northern Ireland had more Catholics (46 percent) than Protestants (44 percent).
-By tradition, Catholics favor Irish independence, while Protestants want Ireland to remain part of Great Britain.
+By tradition, Catholics favour Irish independence, while Protestants want Ireland to remain part of Great Britain.
 The history of conflict between the two groups has led to religious segregation in Belfast, especially in poor areas.
-Over twenty "peace lines"—physical barriers intended to curb violence—separate Catholic and Protestant neighborhoods; Northern Ireland legislature is committed to the removal of all peace lines by 2023, and in 2016 it began the slow process of knocking down walls.
-West Belfast is composed mostly of Catholic neighborhoods; East Belfast of Protestant neighborhoods; and City Centre, South Belfast, and North Belfast an even mix of the two.
+Over twenty "peace lines" physical barrier intended to curb violence and separate Catholic and Protestant neighbourhoods were erected; the Northern Ireland legislature committed to the removal of all peace lines by 2023, though some still remained in 2026.
+The slow process of knocking down the walls began in 2016.
+West Belfast is composed mostly of Catholic neighbourhoods; East Belfast of Protestant neighbourhoods; and City Centre, South Belfast, and North Belfast an even mix of the two.

 English is the de facto language of Northern Ireland and is spoken by all Belfast natives.
 A small percentage speaks Ulster Irish, the version of the Irish language spoken primarily in Northern Ireland.
 An effort to preserve the Irish language has resulted in the formation of an Irish-speaking quarter in West Belfast called the Gaeltacht Quarter.
 The use of the Irish language is politically contentious as it is identified with Catholicism.